 Millions of people in the world have chosen an alternative way of banking and in celebration of Banking on Values Day on 24 November, here are ten reasons why you should consider joining the banking on values movement.

 1. Because it is a different banking model, not just marketing

 The first modern banking on values organisations were born from civic movements.
 The participants in these movements discovered that while they were fighting for social justice, their money was too often used to finance harmful developments (speculation, polluting activities, weapons, etc.).
 Their own money was acting against the causes they believed in.

 What if banks only supported projects with a positive value?

 This powerful idea has produced and inspired many different values-based banking projects in the world.
-Indeed, ten years ago, the GABV members agreed on six principles of values-based banking:
+Indeed, over ten years ago, the GABV members agreed on six principles of values-based banking: